-Minimum Site Safety Training Requirements: All Consigli workers, and any subcontractors, shall have, at a minimum, an OSHA 10 Hour Construction Safety Outreach training certificate and shall provide documentation of training.
+Minimum Site Safety Requirement: All Consigli workers, and any subcontractors, shall have, at a minimum, an OSHA 10 Hour Construction Safety Outreach training certificate and shall provide documentation of training.

-Personnel Protective Equipment (PPE): All CCC and subcontractor workers will wear hard hats, safety glasses, high visibility clothing (lime green), safety toed shoes/boots, and gloves at all times.
-All workers will wear hardhats and clothing that identifies the contractor employer and is clean and professional.
-All personnel performing work with their hands shall be required to wear gloves that are a minimum of ANSI cut resistance level 6 or higher as required by the task (i.e. metal or glass work).
-Face shields will be required for all personnel who are performing overhead work, using metal chop saw or any type of metal grinding.
+Personnel Protective Equipment (PPE): All CCC and sub contractor workers will wear hard hats and safety glasses at all times.
+All CCC personnel performing work with their hands shall be required to wear gloves that are appropriate to the task.
+When not performing actual work with their hands workers will be required to have them available for immediate use… Face shields will be required for all personnel who are performing overhead work, using metal chop saw or any type of metal grinding.
 All welders will be required to have hard hats with integral welding shields.

-Restricted Areas: Contractors are prohibited from entering any adjacent areas of the buildings on the campus unless work has been previously authorized and scheduled.
-It is important that workers do not park in/in front of adjacent driveways during construction or for deliveries.
+Restricted Areas: Contractors are prohibited from entering any adjacent areas of the buildings on the east and west campus areas unless work has been previously authorized and scheduled.
+It is important that workers do not park in/in front of adjacent driveways during construction.
 All workers will try to limit their impact on surrounding areas.
-Workers badges will be restricted to the level of training that they have completed.

 - No materials shall be delivered to the site earlier than 3 days before said materials are to be installed/put into place.
 If materials have to be delivered before that 3 day time period, subcontractor shall get prior approval from Consigli Superintendent.
 Because of this, notification / scheduling is required for all deliveries to the site.
 Subcontractors must notify Contractor at least 24 hours in advance.
 Contractor has the right to refuse any deliveries not properly scheduled or due to logistical constraints as necessary.

-- All subcontractors shall use appropriate equipment and wheeled carts when moving material or removing trash from a building.
+- All subcontractors shall use rubber wheeled carts when moving material or removing trash from a building.
 Any damage caused by the Subcontractor shall be repaired at the cost of the Subcontractor.
 Back charges will be appropriately assessed for the cost of the repairs.
 No trash or materials shall be left on the floor.

 - Subcontractors shall, where feasible, elevate all electrical extension cords, hoses, or cables – removing them from all walking/working surfaces.
 Electrical Cords, when elevated shall be supported or suspended in a manner that does not subject them to damage.